 Payment Frequency, Does It Really Make A Difference?

-General Tim Hill, MBA 26 Oct
+General 26 Oct

 It has been said that there are two certainties in life; death and taxes.
 Well, as it relates to your mortgage, the single certainty is that you will pay back what you borrowed, plus interest.
 However, how you make your mortgage payments, the payment frequency, is somewhat up to you!
 The following is a look at the different types of payment frequencies and how they will impact you and your bottom line.